-When New Orleans cooks up a recipe, you just know it’s going to be over-the-top good.
+When New Orleans cooks up a recipe, you just know it's going to be over-the-top good.
 Case in point: bananas Foster.
-You sauté perfectly ripe bananas in a buttery brown sugar and cinnamon sauce, drench ’em with rum and banana liqueur, set the whole thing on fire, then serve up all that warm caramel banana goodness with a cold scoop of vanilla ice cream.
-Here’s how to make classic bananas Foster, plus 5 easy ways to Foster-ize your food, no flames required.
+You sauté perfectly ripe bananas in a buttery brown sugar and cinnamon sauce, drench 'em with rum and banana liqueur, set the whole thing on fire, then serve up all that warm caramel banana goodness with a cold scoop of vanilla ice cream.
+Here's how to make classic bananas Foster, plus 6 more ways to Foster-ize your food, no flames required.

 Always the showman, Chef John sprinkles the cinnamon at the end to add flare to the flames.
 Of course, this is the sort of thing only very experienced cooks should take on.
 Read up on how to safely flambé food, and be sure to have a lid handy to smother the flames just in case.

 An easy bananas Foster sauce tops homemade waffles, with pecans added for crunch.
 Rum-flavored extract gives the flavor more authenticity, and whipped cream stands in for the ice cream so the waffles stay nice and warm.